Harriette Cole

 Harriette Cole, is a life stylist, author, nationally syndicated advice columnist, motivational speaker, media trainer, magazine editor, lifestyle writer, wife and mother.

-Early life
+Early life and education

 Cole was born in Baltimore, Maryland, the middle of three sisters.
 Her parents are Doris Freeland Cole, a retired kindergarten teacher who has devoted her life to her children, and the Honorable Harry A. Cole, the first black judge on the Maryland Court of Appeals.
 Cole's sisters are Susan Hill, a vice president at Disney in Los Angeles, and Stephanie Hill, a vice president at Lockheed Martin in Maryland.

-Education

-Harriette Cole went to public schools in Baltimore City including Dickey Hill Elementary School, Greenspring Junior High School and Western High School.
+Cole attended public schools in Baltimore, including Dickey Hill Elementary School, Greenspring Junior High School, and Western High School.
 She graduated from the all-girls' Western High School.

 Cole spent her first year in college at Towson State University.
-She completed her college education at Howard University where she became a member of Delta Sigma Theta sorority.
+She completed her college education at Howard University, where she became a member of Delta Sigma Theta sorority.